TirsoRJGonzalez/academic-kickstart/content/home/accomplishments3.md

   certificate_url = ""
   date_start = "2020-03-01"
   date_end = ""
   description = "Previous work has shown that left posterior middle temporal gyrus regions are important for the controlled retrieval of aspects of semantic representations that are relevant to the current context/goals, and that these regions seem to form a left-lateralised network with other regions in inferior frontal gyrus.
-This project aims to characterise if differences in the architecture of white matter tracts and their projections across the left and right cerebral hemispheres contribute to the organisation of a left-lateralised network involved in semantic control, as has been observed using intrinsic connectivity".
+This project aims to characterise if differences in the architecture of white matter tracts and their projections across the left and right cerebral hemispheres contribute to the organisation of a left-lateralised network involved in semantic control, as has been observed using intrinsic connectivity"

 [[item]]
   organization = "University of York, Department of Psychology and York Neuroimaging Centre"